auca/com.341/Practice 2/Readme.md

     To recompile the kernel with new changes after a successful build, remove a stamp file to notify the build system that kernel sources were changed.
-    After that you can start the build process again.
+    After that, you can start the build process again.

         rm debian/stamps/stamp-build-generic